Gustav Mayer: Life

 Gustav Mayer was born into a long-established Jewish mercantile family in Prenzlau, a small town in central northern Germany.
 The family had settled in Prentzlau in 1677, having previously lived in Oderberg.
 His upbringing combined traditional Jewish values and beliefs with a keen appreciation of German intellectual developments more generally.
 While growing up he acquired a deep knowledge of the German classics which would underpin his subsequent work.
-He studied Public Economics (Nationalökonomie) between 1890 and 1893, being particularly influenced by the ideas of the so-called academic socialists ("Kathedersozialisten") Gustav Sch moller and Adolph Wagner.
+He studied Public Economics (Nationalökonomie) between 1890 and 1893, being particularly influenced by the ideas of the so-called academic socialists ("Kathedersozialisten") Gustav Schmoller and Adolph Wagner.
 He received his doctorate for work on Ferdinand Lassalle from Basel, for which he was supervised by Georg Adler.
 For the next few years he undertook various jobs and other activities, at one stage embarking on an apprenticeship as a book dealer.

 In 1896, he took a position with the Frankfurter Zeitung as a trade and business journalist, and worked as a foreign correspondent for the newspaper till 1906.
 In geographical terms, his remit covered the Netherlands, Belgium and France.
 The work provided important networking opportunities and enabled him to get to know pioneers of Socialism in Europe such as Jean Jaurès and Emile Vandervelde.

 Gustav Mayer married Flora Wolff (1882–1962) on 26 October 1905, which afforded him a degree of financial independence and enabled him to resign from his staff job with the newspaper.
 He embarked on a career that initially combined work as a private tutor with freelance journalism, but he soon turned to full-time scholarship, devoting himself to the study of the German Labour Movement, basing himself first in Heidelberg and later in Berlin.
 However, his research work was interrupted by the outbreak of war in July 1914.
 He was conscripted for service in Belgium, where he involved in the administrative aspects of the occupation.
 At the end of the war there were suggestions that Mayer's high-level contacts with international socialists might enable him to provide useful support to the German delegation sent to negotiate the peace, but nothing came of this.

 Although he made a point of not joining any political party, four years of war left Mayer's interest in the unfolding history of the labour movement undimmed.
 Despite his undoubted academic qualities and the support of Hermann Oncken, when it came to a vote by the evaluation committee, the dissertation that he submitted to the Philosophy Faculty of Berlin University in 1918 failed to earn him the hoped for habilitation qualification.
 The next year he nevertheless obtained a teaching position on the History of Democracy, and this was extended in 1922 to a full professorship on the History of Political Parties, initially at the University of Berlin and later at Frankfurt am Main.